webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 ### I've changed schema only, no data changes.
 How do I migrate database schema?

+- Make changes to `schema.prisma`.
-- Create a schema migration by running `migrations create-schema <name>`.
+- Create a schema migration by running `migrations create-schema <name> --dev`.
 - Apply the migration by running `migrations migrate --dev`.

 ### I want to change the data, without schema changes.
 How do I migrate data only?